JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/insights-dashboards.md

 # Getting Started with Insights Dashboards

-This article explains how to:

-1. Import prebuilt Insights dashboards
-2. Create your own custom Insights dashboard

-J1 Insights allows you to build reporting dashboards using J1QL queries.
+J1 Insights enables you to build reporting dashboards using J1QL queries.
+You can either import prebuilt Insights dashboards or create a custom one of your own.

 You can configure each dashboard either as a team dashboard that you share with other account users or a personal dashboard for a single user.

-The layout of each dashboard is individually saved per user, including the layout for team boards, so that  users can configure layouts according to their own preferences without impacting others.
+The layout of each dashboard is individually saved per user, including the layout for team boards, so that you can configure layouts according to your own preferences without impacting others.
 Administrators can save a team board layout as a default for other users.

-You can build your own custom dashboards or utilize any of the existing boards that have already been built.

 Here are a few example boards and their configurations: [https://github.com/JupiterOne/insights-dashboards](https://github.com/JupiterOne/insights-dashboards).

 ## Import Prebuilt Insights Dashboards (from GitHub)

-1. Navigate to the specific prebuilt dashboard you’d like to import into your JupiterOne account:
+1. Navigate to the specific prebuilt dashboard you want to import into your JupiterOne account:

    <https://github.com/JupiterOne/insights-dashboards>.